UCSD-ECEMAE-148/winter-2024-final-project-team-6/README.md

 ## Using ROS2 To Configure The Respective Nodes

-Once we trained our model the next step was to create a Python Package in ROS2 in the SRC directory to configure our nodes to publish and subrcribe to the displavyed information by the Oak'd camera.
+Once we trained our model the next step was to create a Python Package in ROS2 to configure our nodes to publish and subrcribe to the displayed information by the OAK-D camera.

 **Our Nodes Can Be Divided into the following Categories:**
-- The Oak'd Camera (drone_detection2.py)
+- The Vision Node (drone_detection2.py)
-- The Vesc (vesc_twist_node_custom.py)
+- The PID Car Control Node (pid.py)
-- The PID (pid.py)
+- The VESC Node (vesc_twist_node_custom.py)

-**Drone Detection Using Oak'd Node**
+**Drone Detection Using OAK-D Vision Node**

 For vision testing we imported the following libraries to our node and dfined a class to process the coordinate points for our captured drone images